Knitter/codices/README.md

 Codices will also feature a companion APP, for both Android and iOS that will offer access to the existing API.

+**NOTICE:** This project, along with the [Books Android APP](https://github.com/Knitter/amsi-books), is being used as part of the course *Acesso Móvel a Sistemas de Informação*, therefore it will have some features needed in the course and the APP.

 # Platform Structure

 ```